rbong/envi/README.md

 envi
 ====

-Envi is basically a small IDE written in bash.
+Envi is a small programming tool written in bash.
 It ties together existing tools like vim, vifm (a vi-like file manager), and a shell.
 It provides a full shell and file manager to vim without any of the quirks and lacking features of plugins that do the same.
 It is extensible through its tmux servers by merely sending keys.